aranne/File-Storage-and-Search/README.md

 ```
 assn_4 index.bin 4
 ```
 would open an index file called index.bin that holds integer keys stored in an order-4 B-tree.
 You can assume order will always be ≥ 3.
-For convenience, we refer to the index file as index.bin throughout the remainder of the assignment.
+For convenience, we refer to the index file as index.bin.

 Note.
 If you are asked open an existing index file, you can assume the B-tree order specified on the command line matches the order that was used when the index file was first created.
 ## B-Tree Nodes